Evening of Roses

 Cantor Perry S. Fine

-Temple Beth Salon - Livingston, New Jersey
+Temple Beth Shalom - Livingston, New Jersey

 Inaugural Recipient of the Sister Rose Thering Fund Clergy Award